 Term Life Insurance

 Gerber customers can buy term insurance to get a set amount of coverage for a set period of 10, 20, or 30 years.
 Term life is Gerber’s least expensive type of insurance, with premiums varying by age and location.
-A 35-year old man in Michigan, for example, can purchase $150,000 of coverage for 20 years for $36 per month.
+A 35-year old man in Michigan, for example, can purchase $150,000 of coverage for 20 years for $36 per month if he's a non-smoker.
+The cost more than doubles for a smoker.
 While Gerber offers life insurance policies specifically for children, eligibility for its traditional term coverage starts at age 18.
+A medical exam is required only for applicants older than 50 and those applying for $100,000 or more in coverage.

 Whole Life Insurance

-Whole life is a type of permanent insurance that offers coverage if something happens to an insured, but it also diverts a portion of policyholders’ regularly premium payments into a cash account.
-The Gerber whole life insurance plan a policy coverage ranges from $50,000 to $300,000 for ages 18 to 70.
+Whole life is a type of permanent insurance that offers coverage if something happens to an insured, but it also diverts a portion of policyholders’ regular premium payments into a cash account.
+The Gerber whole life insurance plan a policy coverage ranges from $50,000 to $300,000 for ages 18 to 70; however, those with certain medical histories may not be eligible for the maximum coverage amount.
 This cash account accrues interest so it can grow over time.
 Policies remain in force as long as policyholders pay their premiums, which are guaranteed not to increase over time.

 Guaranteed Life Insurance